transcom/mymove-docs/docs/adrs/0081-deprecating-devseed-scenarios.md

 There's also documentation related to `make db_dev_e2e_populate` which uses the `devseed` data as well.
 This documentation would need to be updated and possibly removed.
-Currently there is no equivalent of `make db_dev_e2e_populate` for the `testharness` data as the creation of move data with `testharness` is entirely browser-UI based at this time.
+Currently there is no equivalent of `make db_dev_e2e_populate` for the `testharness` data as the creation of Move Data with `testharness` is entirely browser-UI based at this time.
+Along with documentation, we'll need to remove any Make commands and custom scripts referencing the `generate-test-data` command as well.
+It's possible to that `generate-test-data` could be used in the future if needed.

 ## Considered Alternatives

 - _Do nothing_
 - _Deprecate `devseed` scenarios and provide team-wide guidance on exclusively using `testharness` scenarios_
-- _Deprecate and delete `deveseed` scenarios_
+- _Deprecate and delete `devseed` scenarios_

 ## Decision Outcome

-> to be decided
+Deprecate and delete `devseed` scenarios (and related files in pkg/testdatagen/scenario)

+- This will give us a singular way to create test data and remove the overhead of maintaining `devseed` data
+- `?` This would remove seed data from `run-prime-docker` - is that still being used?

 <!--
 - Chosen Alternative: _[alternative 1]_